orkilim/TAU-ItayInbal-server/README.md

 __inside .env__:

-  PORT- defines the port which the server listens to <br/>
+  PORT- defines the port which the back-end server listens to <br/>
   UI-HOST- name of the FRONT-END host for when we create the link <br/>
   DB_URL- the connection url from the server-side to the mongoDB form creator database